tangentsoft/pidp8i/HACKERS.md

     $ fossil clone https://username@tangentsoft.com/pidp8i pidp8i.fossil

 If you've already cloned anonymously, you don't have to clone again to inform Fossil about your developer account.
-Just do a manual sync, changing the URL to include the user name:
+Just do a manual sync from within a PiDP-8/I checkout directory, changing the URL to include the user name:

     $ fossil sync https://username@tangentsoft.com/pidp8i